GreenKGC: A Lightweight Knowledge Graph Completion Method: Methodology

 \subsection{Representation Learning}

-We leverage existing KGE models to obtain initial embeddings of entities and relations, where their embedding dimensions can be high to be more expressive.
+We leverage existing KGE models, such as TransE~\citep{bordes2013translating} and RotatE~\citep{sun2018rotate}, to obtain good initial embeddings for entities and relations, where their embedding dimensions can be high to be expressive.
 Yet, the initial embedding dimension will be largely reduced in the feature pruning module.
 In general, GreenKGC can build upon any existing KGE models.
-We refer the KGE models used in GreenKGC as our baseline models.
-Details training procedure for this module is given in the appendix.
+We refer to the KGE models used in GreenKGC as our baseline models.
+We include the training details for baseline models in Appendix \ref{appendix:emb} as they are not the main focus of this paper.